 This health plan covers hospice services when they are furnished (or arranged and billed) for you by a hospice provider.
-"Hospice services" means pain control and symptom relief and supportive and other care for a member who is terminally ill (the patient is expected to live six months or less).
+"Hospice services" means pain control and symptom relief and supportive and other care for a member who is terminally ill and expected to live 12 months or less.
 These services are furnished to meet the needs of the member and of his or her family during the illness and death of the member.
-These services may be furnished at home, in the community, and in facilities.
+They may be furnished at home, in the community, and in facilities.
 This coverage includes: